harishravi121/harishravi121/README.md

 Hope to do lots of programming in various languages!
 I have put my github link on facebook and have to live with uncertainity always from people without following.
 Same with all social media and other links of FB..

+​Harish in hexadecimal(0x..) is 48 61 72 69 78 68 (Helps us think how great computers are to regulate and manipulate bits learnt in a computer organization book and coure)

 साई राम சாய்ராம்

 ![image](https://github.com/harishravi121/harishravi121/assets/39822028/aedc4992-8cae-4afd-82f7-3d9246dbc654)